SRCH2/srch2-ngn/documentation/docs-for-review/index.md

 returned by the SRCH2 server for inspection in case of a failure to complete the requested action.
-For inserts, updates and deletes the parameters before this indicate the number of records that were either successful or failed in completing the action: for instance, had we inserted one dozen  records and the SRCH2 search server was able to insert all of  them without a problem, the values of *success* and *failed* for *onInsertComplete* would be 12 and 0 respectively.
-Note that *onUpdateComplete* also contains *int upserts* which counts the number of records that were inserted instead of updated (after the *Indexable* *update* method was called) because no existing record could be found to update and was thus inserted as a new record.
+For inserts, updates and deletes the parameters before this indicate the number of records that were either successful or failed in completing the action.
+Note that *onUpdateComplete* also contains *int upserts* which counts the number of records that were inserted instead of updated.
 Therefore for *onUpdateComplete* the total success count would be *success* + *upserts*.
+The method
-The method *ononGetRecordComplete* contains the parameters *success* and *record* where *success* will indicate if the record was in fact retrieved and *record* will be that record if retrieved; if not retrieved it will not be null but contain no keys or values.
+*onGetRecordComplete* contains the parameters *success* and *record* where *success* will indicate if the record was retrieved and *record* will be that record if retrieved; if not retrieved it will not be null but contain no keys or values.

-Finally the last method *onIndexReady* will be called as soon as the SRCH2 server is up and running and has loaded the index this *Indexable* represents.
+The last method *onIndexReady* will be called as soon as the SRCH2 server is up and running and has loaded the index this *Indexable* represents.
 The user can use this callback to check the status of the current loaded index, such as the record number inside the index.
 For instance, here the logic: